4 min read

 You might have talked to parents, teachers, or friends who’ve been to university, but as applications change over the years, it’s not always easy to know what actually happens when you apply to university.

-We’ve put together this university application timeline so you can plot and plan your way from researching how to choose the university course that's right for you to packing your bags ready for your first day on campus.
+We’ve put together this university application timeline so you can plan your way from researching how to choose the university course that's right for you to packing your bags ready for your first day on campus.

 Contents: